junxit/us-congress-bills-109/metadata.md

 - 2006-03-01 — Introduced in House
 - 2006-03-01 — Introduced in House
 - 2006-03-01 — Referred to the House Committee on Resources.
+- 2006-03-06 — Executive Comment Requested from Interior.
+- 2006-03-06 — Referred to the Subcommittee on Forests and Forest Health.
+- 2006-03-14 — Considered under suspension of the rules. (consideration: CR H879-880)
+- 2006-03-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4841.
+- 2006-03-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-03-14 — Mr. Renzi moved to suspend the rules and pass the bill.
+- 2006-03-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H879)
+- 2006-03-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H879)